-Suppose a company make ballpoint pens and want to sell them.
-Before to sell in the market, they give one to own working tester with an instruction to test it.
+Suppose a company makes ballpoint pens and wants to sell them.
+Before selling in the market, they give one to own working tester with an instruction to test it.
 This pen can be called as a test object.

 Now tester will test many different things about the pen.
 They may be as follows: